artificialsolutions/tie-api-example-facebook-messenger/README.md

 You have now added Messenger as a product to your Facebook app.
 Next you need to get a page token.

 ### Generate a Facebook Page Token
 Facebook Messenger bots need to be connected to businesses and those businesses need to be present on Facebook with a Facebook Page.
 For your bot to be able to respond to questions that are sent to your business Facebook page (via Facebook Messenger) you need to generate a page token.
-Scroll down to the section that say 'Token Generation'.
-You can either select an existing Facebook Page or create a new Facebook.
-After you have selected the page, the token will appear.
-Copy this token and remember it for use later.
+Scroll down to the section that say 'Access Tokens'.
+You can either select an existing Facebook Page or create a new Facebook (see prerequisites).
+Then, Activate 'Manage and Access Page conversations in Messenger'.

-Make sure you copy and store the page token, because this is the only time it will be visible.
+After you have selected the page, generate a token.
+Make sure you copy and store the page token in a safe place, because this is the only time it will be visible.

+At this point, it is not necessary to submit any aspect of the facebook app for review, The “in Development Status” is enough to test it with Teneo bot.

 ### Deploy the connector to Heroku
 Click the button below to create a new Heroku app that contains the connector: